okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 You can find the example created in this tutorial on GitHub at https://github.com/oktadeveloper/okta-spring-boot-react-crud-example.

-We've written some Spring Boot and React tutorials in the past, check them out if you're interested!
+We've written some Spring Boot and React tutorials in the past, check them out if you're interested.

 * [Bootiful Development with Spring Boot and React](/blog/2017/12/06/bootiful-development-with-spring-boot-and-react)
 * [Build a React Native Application and Authenticate with OAuth 2.0](/blog/2018/03/16/build-react-native-authentication-oauth-2)